eabhacurran/Semester2IS209/README.md

 IS2209 Group Project: Our Random dog generator

-We used: Flask, PostgreSQL, Dog API, Docker, GitHub, Render.
+We used: Flask, PostgreSQL, Dog API, Docker, GitHub and Render.

 For our IS2209 group project, we created a web application that fetches random dog images from an external Dog API.
 Users can save their favourite dogs, which are stored in a Supabase PostgreSQL database.
 We have applied Agile, DevOps, and collaborative software development principles.